 Chin Wong was an executive level officer with the Commonwealth Government, Finance.
 Her work covered taxation law, large businesses and international investment banking and compliance.
 Chin also has a degree in Commerce.
 She first started attending philosophy classes in the School in 1996.
 Chin has assisted in tutoring in the middle school and has recently moved to tutoring in the introductory courses.
 She is also a member of the Sanskrit faculty which has published selected works of Adi Shañkara.
 She was involved in the most recent translation in 2017.
 Chin’s outside interests include growing and promoting orchids.
 She is the Treasurer of the Orchid Society of NSW Inc and the Eastern Suburbs Orchid Society.
 Chin was co-opted as a ordinary member and subsequently elected General Secretary in 2014.

 Denise Farrelly is currently an Assistant Bursar for an independent school.
 Before raising a family she worked for a chartered accounting firm, investment banks in Australia and overseas as well as with government law enforcement agencies.
-She holds a Bachelor of Economics degree and is a Chartered Accountant.
-She has tutored Family Study groups and has assisted in Philosophy groups within the School of Practical Philosophy sporadically over the last twenty years.
+Denise has a Bachelor of Economics degree with a major in Accounting.
+She has tutored Family Study groups and has assisted in Philosophy groups within the School of Practical Philosophy sporadically over the last twenty years..
 She has a great love for the arts and enjoys spending time with her family, keeping fit, cooking and bush walking.
 Denise became a member of the Association and was elected as the Treasurer in 2013.

 Glenn Miller is one of the founding partners and Managing Director of Clear Sales Australia a leading Pharmaceutical Brokering Company now in their 24th year.
 Glenn has been attending the School of Philosophy since 1975 and plays an active role in tutoring introductory groups.
 Glenn is also the Events Manager at Mahratta.
 He became a member of the Association and was subsequently elected to the Committee in 2013.